FrosSky/SA-Plus/README.md

 **A:** Yes, any website claiming to represent us or providing downloads claiming to be from us is unauthorized.

-**Q: Why was multi-instance launching removed?**
+**Q: Why it's crash?**

-**A:** It was removed starting with v2.6.0 for the [reasons stated here](https://github.com/bloxstraplabs/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap).
-It may be added back in the future when there are less issues with doing so.
+**A:** It’s possible that your device doesn’t support it, which might be causing the problem.
+We’re doing our best to resolve the crash issue.

 ## Features